mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	He continued his questions, "Okay, so how do we even locate guardians?"

 	"They all have markings like mine.
-Impossible to miss in a dark place like the Shadestead."
+Impossible to miss in the dark."

 	"Seems like an oversight.
 That's unlike hae."